Members of the 38th Canadian Parliament and same-sex marriage: Liberal Cabinet

 As per the principle of cabinet solidarity, all cabinet ministers were expected to vote in favour of government-introduced legislation.
 While backbench MPs in 2003, six future cabinet ministers voted in favour of a Canadian Alliance motion defining marriage in exclusively traditional terms.
 Joe Comuzzi decided to leave cabinet in order to vote against SSM.
 John Efford, a cabinet minister who recently opposed SSM decided to vote in favour of C-38.
 Former Liberal MP Pat O'Brien said he was personally told by six ministers that they may leave the cabinet rather than support SSM legislation, but this did not happen.
 Stephen Harper has pressured Paul Martin to allow his cabinet members a free vote, citing the precedent of Brian Mulroney in a capital punishment vote in 1988.

 Liberal backbench

 At the Liberal biennial convention in March, delegates overwhelmingly approved same-sex marriage as a matter of party policy.
 Paul Martin allowed his caucus a free vote.

 Conservatives

 At the Conservative convention, delegates overwhelmingly approved the definition of marriage as only being between one man and one woman as a matter of party policy with 74% in favour, and 26% opposed.
 Stephen Harper allowed his caucus a free vote.

 Bloc Québécois

 The BQ had a free vote.

 New Democratic Party

 The NDP caucus did not allow a free vote so MPs were obliged to vote in favour by the party whip.

 Independents

 Speaker

-The Speaker of the House of Commons votes only in the event of a tie.
-Milliken is a Liberal.